rpoleski/MulensModel/developers_board.md

 * function for center of mass shift (currently: shift\_x in trajectory.py, x\_shift in binarylens.py, xcm\_offset in caustics.py)
 * single Event can have many instances of Model associated with it
 * add unit tests for Horizons and MulensData.satellite\_skycoord
+* Event should sync information on which of the 3 types of parallax are used, so that if it's specified for event, then there will be exception if one dataset is missing earth\_corrds etc. In general there should be some way to make sure which parallax types are used in which calculation of magnification.
 * Caustics.\_calculate - optimize using vectors instead of a loop
 * check if Horizons e-mail is for correct satellite
 * Are we consistent with PEP8? [check here](http://pep8online.com/)
 * use lazy loading in MagnificationCurve.magnification and/or Model.magnification
 * _guessing parameters of PSPL model_
 * fluxes fixed in chi^2 calculation
+* modelparameters.py t\_E -> see comments there; BTW - should we set t\_E as a Astropy.quantity and then expect to get float ?
 * annual parallax calculation - verify with VBBL
-* when checking units use Unit.physical\_type - search for physical_type in mulensobjects/lens.py as an example
+* when checking units use Unit.physical\_type - search for physical\_type in mulensobjects/lens.py as an example; to find places to be changed search for "isinstance" (to find these places run grep isinstance \*py mulensobjects/\*py | awk -F":" '{print $2, $1}' | sort -n
 * when coordinates in event (or associated model or mulensdata) are changed then all associated coords are changed - this seems logical but maybe there should be some warning  that the user changes the previously set coordinates for a dataset
 * better import of the module so that all main classes are accessible (use \_\_all\_\_ = [...] in all files?)
 * Fit() should use marginalized distributions of fluxes (if those are from linear fits)